What is Wimbledon

-View Wimbledon debenture options
+View Wimbledon tickets

-The Wimbledon Tennis Championships are also referred to simply as Wimbledon in everyday speech.
+The Wimbledon Tennis Championships are also referred to simply as ‘Wimbledon’ in everyday speech.
 Wimbledon is both a place and an event, but within tennis discourse “Wimbledon” is shorthand for the Wwimbledon tennis championships playimbledon Tennis Championships.
 In editorial coverage, “Wimbledon” typically refers to the tournament staged at the All England Lawn Tennis and Croquet Club.
 In the rest of this guide, Wimbledon is used as an event name, while location details are stated explicitly to avoid confusion.

 Wimbledon tennis